sndpgm/analytics-sandbox/_sources/api/sandbox/model_selection/_search/index.rst

       :param y: Target values (strings or integers in classification, real numbers in regression).
                 For classification, labels must correspond to classes.
       :param groups: Group labels for the samples used while splitting the dataset into train/test set.
+      :param show_progress_bar: Flag to show progress bars or not.
+To disable progress bar, set this :obj:`False`.
+                                Currently, progress bar is experimental feature and disabled when ``n_jobs`` :math:`\ne 1`.
+      :type show_progress_bar: bool, default=False
+      :param eval_verbosity: The degree of verbosity in cross-validation evaluation.
+Valid values are 0 (silent) - 3 (debug).
+      :type eval_verbosity: int, default=1
+      :param optuna_verbosity: The degree of verbosity in `Optuna` optimization.
+Valid values are 0 (silent) - 3 (debug).
+      :type optuna_verbosity: int, default=1
+      :param fit_params: Parameters passed to the `fit` method of the estimator of :class:`~sandbox.ensemble.boost.XGBoostRegressor`.
+      :type fit_params: dict